 COVID-19 can impact you, your family and friends in different ways.

 It’s important to keep looking after yourself and others, and build these simple actions into each day:

 - Maintain connection with culture

 - Stick to a daily routine or create a new one

 - Move your body as much as you can

 - Eat a range of healthy foods.

 If you or someone you know needs help, there is always support available.
-Speak with someone you trust or reach out to on support services available in NSW.
+Speak with someone you trust or reach out to support services available in NSW.
 There are also wellbeing resources and tips available.